-While it is one thing to read about how amazing the fauna, flora, and sights are at Sleeping Bear Dunes, it is an entirely unique experience when you see it for yourself.
+While it is one thing to read about how amazing the fauna, flora, and sights are at Sleeping Bear Dunes Michigan, it is an entirely unique experience when you see it for yourself.
 Exploring the thick, green towering forests or spotting a mother deer and her fawn in the distance will make your heart race with glee!

 The Sleeping Bear Dunes holds so many fond memories for me, and I guarantee it will do the same for you and your loved ones too!

 Book Your Stay near Sleeping Bear Dunes in Michigan

 Use the interactive map below to search, compare and book hotels & rentals at the best prices that are sourced from a variety of platforms including Booking.com, Hotels.com, Expedia, Vrbo, and more.
 You can move the map to search for accommodations in other areas and also use the filter to find restaurants, purchase tickets for tours and attractions, and locate interesting points of interest!